Battle of Tinian: Analysis

 The Battle of Tinian offered a rare example of a force that expected to be attacked still being taken by surprise.
 "Our singular success at Tinian", Smith later wrote, "lay in the boldness of the landing."
 The Americans had accurate intelligence, assembled from multiple sources, and knew that the Japanese would not be waiting for them on the White Beaches.
 Aerial photography of Saipan was restricted through fear that the Japanese would be alerted and the element of surprise would be lost; whereas aerial photography of Tinian was unrestricted but surprise was not sacrificed.

 American commanders gambled on good weather, but when the weather eventually broke, the American logistical system still held.
 DUKWs were still able to operate when landing craft could not, and Hill recommended that DUKWs replace LCVPs on the Navy's attack cargo ships.
 Additional supply capability was available by air, although it was not needed.

-For their part, the Japanese incurred high casualties in fruitless counterattacks that were defeated by American firepower.
-They managed to move undetected at night, and were able to withdraw from contact with little loss whenever they wished to do so.
-Heavier American casualties might have been inflicted by a passive defense, taking advantage of their skill with camouflage, use of terrain, and emplacement of weapons, but this was not Japanese doctrine at the time.
+For their part, the surprised Japanese defenders made the further mistake by following standard doctrine and fell into the trap set by the recently landed American attackers.
+Believing that this was the only way to eject the Americans, the Japanese incurred high casualties by assembling in the open to conduct fruitless counterattacks to retake the landing beach, all of which were anticipated by the Americans who were well prepared and could bring their superior firepower to bear.
+The Japanese defenders had managed to move undetected at night, and were able to withdraw from contact with little loss whenever they wished to do so.
+Heavier American casualties might have been inflicted by a passive defense, taking advantage of Japanese skill with camouflage, use of terrain, and emplacement of weapons, but this was not Japanese doctrine at the time.